It's James Bond meets Assault on Precinct 13 in the week's episode, The Raid.

 Sam and Dean learn the meaning of hard time in this week's episode of Supernatural.

 The Winchesters just can't catch a break.
 After successfully saving the life of the president, Sam and Dean are hauled off to a secret underground prison where they appear to be the only inmates there.
 The feds want answers but neither of them is talking.
-Unfortunately for Sam and Dean, the feds have one thing that the two of them don't have: time.

 Power tends to corrupt, and absolute power corrupts absolutely (John Dalberg-Acton).